đź§µ

 Introductory call with Intertwine Arts

 Intertwine Arts is a teaching organization running 14 programs per week across 12 teaching artists, operating out of multiple locations including Linux Hill Senior Center.
 Intertwine Arts operates in a largely portable fashion, reaching four or five of the five boroughs without a fixed physical home.
 Their weekly workshops are program-dependent, shaped around participant interests, and they currently have an exhibit running until March 22nd.
-The visit was roughly two hours long.

 On Monday, we met with Danaleah, who manages the teaching artists.
 The (or one of) looms currently used is a Saori CH60, which is no longer manufactured.
 The loom uses a 2-shaft, 2-heddle system, and the warping process (threading the vertical strings) is a significant hassle; ideally, you'd be able to slip components in and out more easily.
 Other pain points include oversized or finicky pedals she'd love to make bigger, a janky warp-winding mechanism, and screws that regularly fall off - making readily available replacement parts a real need.
 There's also interest in making the loom fold up more cleanly.